Zirconium(IV) sulfate

-Zirconium(IV) sulfate is the name for a family of inorganic salts with the formula Zr(SO4)2(H2O)n where n = 0, 4, 5, 7.
+Zirconium(IV) sulfate is the name for a family of inorganic compounds with the formula Zr(SO4)2(H2O)n where n = 0, 4, 5, or 7.
 These species are related by the degree of hydration.
-They are white or colourless solids that are soluble in water.
+At least some members of the series contain oxo ligands since zirconyl (ZrO2+) is pervasive.
+These compounds are white or colorless solids that often are soluble in water.

 Preparation and structure

 Zirconium sulfate is prepared by the action of sulfuric acid on zirconium oxide: